deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

   For additional information, refer to `Matplotlib <https://matplotlib.org>`_ documentation.

-The ``plot1D`` method is only for illustrative purpose.
+The ``plot1D`` method is only for illustrative purposes.
 The users may use any plotting library to visualize their datasets.

 Now to plot the `sea_level` dataset.